White oil is an all natural pest-fighting concoction and popular insecticide spray in Australia.

-- Before you know it, the oil and dish soap will have combined to become a white, creamy mixture.
+- Before you know it, the oil and dishwashing soap will have combined to become a white, creamy mixture.

 This is concentrated white oil insecticide.

-Remember this is a highly concentrated soap spray mixture, so 3 cups will last a very long time.
+Remember white oil is a highly concentrated soap spray mixture, so 3 cups will last a very long time.

 To use the concentrate, you must dilute the mixture and combine a tablespoon of white oil with 2 quarts of water.